Forest Management

 Peter Ffolliott, et al..
 “Presents the essentials for natural resources management practices and land use issues.”
 Introduces different methods of ecological conservation and preservation, looking at practices in areas including watershed and water, rangeland, timber, agroforestry, wilderness, fire and pests, soil conservation, and rehabilitation of disturbed lands. "...
 Basic enough for students and in-depth enough for professionals to use as a reference."
 6 x 9, 256p, b&w illustrations, 2003.

-This title has gone out of print - limited quantity available.
+Sorry, this title has gone out of print and will be no longer available.

-N9134 paperback..........US $49.95 CAN $59.95
+N9134 paperback..........US $49.95 CAN $61.95

-INTRODUCTION TO FOREST AND RENEWABLE RESOURCES (7th ed.)
+INTRODUCTION TO FORESTS AND RENEWABLE RESOURCES (7/e)

 CLIMATE CHANGE AND FOREST MANAGEMENT IN THE WESTERN HEMISPHERE